JordanMicahBennett/God/README.md

 POST SCRIPTUM
 ============================================
-As an atheist, I [haven't any belief](http://nonbeliefism.com), and thereafter, I haven't any belief in God or gods.
+I [haven't any belief](http://nonbeliefism.com), and thereafter, I haven't any belief in God or gods.

 However: